 All kubectl commands for this use case need to be run from the

-This will stand up a two directory topology, each with its own Persistent Volume Claim using the default storage class.
+This stands up a two directory topology, each with its own Persistent Volume Claim using the default storage class.

-Wait for both nodes to be healthy before continuing.
-Enter:
+Wait for both nodes to be healthy before continuing and then enter:

 kubectl get pods

 pingidentity-devops-getting-started/20-kubernetes/12-pingdirectory-upgrade directory to add a partition to

 kubectl apply -f 2-partition.yaml

 This partition configuration signifies that any changes to